Contributor biographies

 Kristin Veel

-Kristin Veel is Associate Professor in the Department of Arts and Cultural Studies at the University of Copenhagen.
+Kristin Veel is an Associate Professor in the Department of Arts and Cultural Studies at the University of Copenhagen.
 Her research focuses on the intersections of technology, everyday life, and aesthetics.
 She has worked on the narrative and temporal dimensions of data accumulation and contributed to developing a cultural studies perspective within the interdisciplinary field of surveillance studies.
 Her work is shaped by a commitment to interdisciplinary collaboration and an interest in how transparency, obfuscation, and uncertainty are negotiated in contemporary data cultures.
 Recent publications include the monograph co-written with Henriette Steiner Touch in the Time of Corona: Reflections on Love, Care and Vulnerability in the Pandemic (de Gruyter, 2021).

 Laura Vargas

 Laura Vargas is a Colombian sociologist interested in political ecology, assimilation, and local adaptation to change, with a particular focus on gender and childhood.
 As a young researcher from the Biophilia Alliance, I participate in the management, development, and mediation of the Biodiversity Museum Network in Colombia.
-My degree thesis, developed in collaboration with piangüera women from the Colombian Pacific, has been recognized in academic spaces such as the International Sociology Congress held in the Dominican Republic.
+My degree thesis, developed in collaboration with piangüera women from the Colombian Pacific, has been recognised in academic spaces such as the International Sociology Congress held in the Dominican Republic.

 Laura Watts

-Linda Lapi
+Linda Lapina

 Linda Lapi (pronouns: she, they and it) is a mover, a knowledge worker and a psychologist.
-She works as associate professor of Cultural Encounters and Global Humanities at Roskilde University in Denmark.
-Linda’s work explores our ways of moving-with our environments, ecological feelings and ecological consciousness.
+She works as an associate professor of Cultural Encounters and Global Humanities at Roskilde University in Denmark.
+Linda’s work explores our ways of moving with our environments, ecological feelings and ecological consciousness.
 Linda uses arts-based methods to address embodiment, affect, and plurality in knowledge creation.
 She is committed to broadening the possibilities for knowing and being differently in academia, learning from fellow species and ecologies.

 Marcus Enoch

-Marcus Enoch is a professor of Transport Strategy at Loughborough University in the UK where he teaches future urban planners and civil engineers.
-His research focuses on how transport systems impacted by governance, policy and broader contextual factors might change in the medium to long term, and about how providers and Government might best respond.
-He is particularly interested in how emergent societal and technological transformations, such as big data, ageing populations, and driverless cars may affect the future development of transport systems.
+Marcus Enoch is a professor of Transport Strategy at Loughborough University in the UK, where he teaches future urban planners and civil engineers.
+His research focuses on how transport systems impacted by governance, policy and broader contextual factors might change in the medium to long term, and about how providers and the government might best respond.
+He is particularly interested in how emergent societal and technological transformations, such as big data, ageing populations, and driverless cars, may affect the future development of transport systems.
 Other areas of expertise include measures to manage car use (e.g. travel plans), public transport systems (rail and road), and how transport systems work at the macro level.
 His most recent book, Roads Not Yet Travelled: Transport Futures in 2050, was published in May 2025 by Bristol University Press.

 Martyn Bone